GhalaDev/AI-BoardGame-Forge/README.md

 Open the notebook in Google Colab or Jupyter Notebook and run all cells.

-The Gradio application will launch locally and provide a shareable interface for generating AI-powered card games.
+The Gradio application will launch and provide an interactive interface for generating AI-powered board games.

 ---